 Can you believe it’s already March?!
-I started writing the post for this salad at the beginning of the year, when healthy eating was really on the mind.
-I was just getting ready to start a new job, which meant no more catered lunch every day! 😔
+I started writing the post for this salad at the beginning of the year when healthy eating was really everyone’s mind.
+I was just getting ready to start a new job, which meant I needed to think about packing lunches every day and figured I wasn’t the only one in that boat so enter this great chopped salad in a jar!

 This is a salad I’ve been making for years, so when I decided I was going to share it on the blog I wanted to make a few updates.
 One that was really on my mind was making the chickpeas crunchy like I’ve had as a topping for hummus in several restaurants recently.
 However, when I initially started thinking about updating this salad it was actually the middle of summer here in Chicago – sometimes it takes me a while to finish and publish a recipe!

 Anyways, a hot and humid summer day is not exactly the ideal time to fire up your oven to roast chickpeas for hours, so I came up with the idea of making them crispy by pan roasting them instead.
-Check out this post for the details on how to do it.
+Check out this post about how to make crispy chickpeas for the details on get them nice and crunchy.
 In addition to being great in salads, they make a tasty snack or you can check out these Chickpea Wraps for another easy lunch option.
 They are definitely a great cook once, eat twice (or three times) recipe.

 notes from the kitchen